sasounkr/ExtraCredit_Challenge/README.md

   The type of expression we see in our daily lives is called an "infix expression".
 Unfortunately, computers can't really make sense of infix expressions, but, they can easily evaluate what's called a postfix expression.
 In a postfix expression, most of the operators go to the right of the operands.
 For example, "1+2x3" would become "123x+", and "1x2+3" would be "12x3+".

  **Actual Problem**:
   In your impelementation, given a valid expression, you will convert the expression into a binary tree, and then once you do that, you will use the postfix evaluation algorithm(a very simple algorithm) to evaluate an expression.
+The operators we will consider are +, -, x, /, and ^.
+Assume all the operators are left associative.

  **1st Part(harder part): setting up the binary tree** You will convert an expression into a binary tree such that if you were to do an inorder traversal of the tree, the program would spit back the exact same expression you entered.